 - If the scholar is here on an employment visa (such as A-, G-4, H-1B, TN, O-1, R-1, etc.) and The Catholic University of America is not the sponsor, the University can only issue a check for payment of the honorarium payable to the individual's sponsoring institution, provided that the institution that sponsored his/her status authorizes the activity at the University.

-All other visa types must be authorized by the Office of International Student and Scholar Services (ISSS) prior to offering compensation for services, honoraria and/or travel expenses, as there are visa types that the University cannot legally pay.
+All other visa types must be authorized by the Office of International Student and Scholar Services (ISSS) in addition to the Provost before offering honoraria and/or travel expenses, as there are visa types that the University cannot legally pay.

-Non-resident aliens who do not have a social security number (SSN) must obtain a federal individual tax identification number (ITIN) from the IRS in order to receive an honorarium.
-Obtaining an ITIN can take up to several months.
-Accordingly, the department proposing to make the honorarium payment must allow adequate time for processing in advance of the desired payment date.
+Non-resident aliens who do not have a social security number (SSN) must obtain a federal individual tax identification number (ITIN) from the IRS to receive an honorarium.
+Getting an ITIN can take up to several months.
+Accordingly, the department proposing to make the honorarium payment must allow adequate processing time before the desired payment date.

-ISSS, the Payroll Office, and the Accounts Payable Office cannot offer tax advice or complete any individual tax forms.
-See the Non-Resident Aliens Payment Policy for details regarding payments to non-U.S. persons.
+ISSS, the Payroll Office, and the Accounts Payable Office cannot offer tax advice or complete individual tax forms.